davidjayfrancis/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x ] What is the purpose of using _sessions_? -- Sessions are used to persist data through page refreshes.
+Basically helps against the fact that the browser is 'stateless'

-- [ ] What does bcrypt do to help us store passwords in a secure manner. -- hashes the password to a unintelligible string that can be decoded but not reverse engineered
+- [x ] What does bcrypt do to help us store passwords in a secure manner. -- hashes the password to a unintelligible string that can be decoded but not reverse engineered

-- [ ] What does bcrypt do to slow down attackers? arbitrarily slows down how quickly a password can be verified, making it more difficult to force check millions of passwords
+- [x ] What does bcrypt do to slow down attackers? -- Arbitrarily slows down how quickly a password can be verified, making it more difficult to force check millions of passwords

-- [ ] What are the three parts of the JSON Web Token?
+- [x ] What are the three parts of the JSON Web Token? -- Header, Payload, signature

 ## Minimum Viable Product